MaterSim/AtomisticSimulation/lectures/lec_06.md

 ```

 ## 6.2 The Green-Kubo Relation
-In addition to Einstein relation, $D$ can also be derived from the velocity autocorrelation function (VACF).
+In addition to the use of MSD, $D$ can also be derived from the velocity autocorrelation function (VACF).

 $$
 D = \frac{1}{d} \int_0^\infty \langle \mathbf{v}(0) \cdot \mathbf{v}(t) \rangle \, dt